 2. Official warning letter sent to parent or guardian at 3 and 5 undocumented or unexcused absences.

 3. Notification of conference and Truancy Prevention Measures after the 8th undocumented or unexcused absence.

-All notes regarding your child’s absences from school are required to be turned into the KPS office within 2 days of the last day he/she was absent.
+All notes regarding your child’s absences from school are required to be turned into the attendance office at your students campus within 2 (two) days of the last day he/she was absent.

 It is the responsibility of the parent/guardian to ensure

 excuse notes are turned into the office.

 • An explanation of the absence or tardy

 • Parent’s signature

 NOTE: Notes from parents will be accepted until five (5) are reached.
 Once five (5) excused or unexcused absences have occurred, only absences with a doctor's note will be excused.

 Should the student develop a questionable pattern of absences, the principal or attendance committee may require a statement from a doctor or health clinic verifying the illness or condition that caused the student’s absence from school in order to determine whether the absence or absences will be excused or unexcused.